fastfists/project/README.md

     - Choose the one with the lowest mean squared error
 - Pump rate
   - Same approach as propant

+Finding correlations - Useful for Dimension redcution and (pca)
+===
+Pearsons Co-effecient for linear
+Spearmans for non-linear

 Pump rate and propant are directly correlated???
 ===